ejhigson/perfectns/README.md

 To install PerfectNS as a pip module for importing in other file locations, use

 ```
-pip install file_location/PerfectNS --user
+pip install your_file_path/PerfectNS --user
 ```

-You can check your installation has worked ok using the test suite (this requires `nose`)
+You can check your installation is working using the test suite (this requires `nose`)

 ```
 python setup.py test